Jonathan2251/lbt/_sources/about.rst.txt

 Revision history
 ----------------

-Version 12.0.19, not released yet.
+Version 12.0.20, not released yet.

+Version 12.0.19, November 2, 2025.

+  pocl.rst: add section 'Why Is CUDA More Popular and Marketable Than OpenCL?'

 Version 12.0.18, Released October 4, 2026.